-Woodwind instruction for non-woodwind/music education majors.
-Designed to teach the fundamental principles of playing, explore moderate levels of literature, and develop the student's interest in playing. - MUA 1872, 1882, 2872, 2882 WOODWINDS FOR MUSIC EDUCATION MAJORS I, II, III, & IV Woodwind instruction for music education majors with an emphasis on woodwind instrumental playing.
+Woodwind instruction for music education majors and non-music majors.
+Designed to teach the fundamental principles of playing, to explore moderate to advanced levels of literature, to develop the student's knowledge of woodwind instruction and performance. - MUA 1872, 1882, 2872, 2882 WOODWINDS FOR MUSIC EDUCATION MAJORS I, II, III, & IV Woodwind instruction for music education majors and advanced non-music majors with an emphasis on woodwind instrumental playing.
 Designed to teach the fundamental principles of playing, explore moderate to advanced levels of literature, develop the student's interest in playing, and strengthen the student's playing ability.